 We can't give you an exact cost because every business is different.
 Business revenue insurance costs are based on how much it would cost to offset replacing a key person who is no longer able to fulfill their duties due to critical illness, death or disablement.
 As a result, insurers take these factors into consideration when calculating your premiums.

 - Finance.
 Are there any borrowings or financing that needs to be repaid?

 - Payout.
-Are their any loans or other monies that is owed to the key person or their estate by the business?
+Are there any loans or other payments that are owed to the key person or their estate by your business?